No products in the cart.

 Your purple shamrock has a purplish color.
 But if you notice speckles developing, it could be a fungus or too much sun.
 If you see the spots spreading over a large surface and feel powdery, it could be powdery mildew.

-A remedy is to use a tablespoon of baking soda with 1/2 a teaspoon liquid soap with a gallon of water.
+A remedy is to use a tablespoon of baking soda with 1/2 a teaspoon of liquid soap with a gallon of water.
 If those spots have a crusty feeling, it can be sun damage.
 Solving this problem is to place your houseplant in more shade.

 Not Holding the Leaves Upright